AbdallaAlhag/Blogger/README.md

         ✅ Use JWT for auth
     ✅ Create Post blog page
-    ✅ Create all blogs page with pagination and sorting ❌ Allow users to edit their own posts
-    ✅ Validate front end login and signup form and showcase errors ✅ Validate back end signup form and showcase errors ✅ Add comments count to PostCard components
+    ✅ Create all blogs page with pagination and sorting ✅ Validate front end login and signup form and showcase errors ✅ Validate back end signup form and showcase errors ✅ Add comments count to PostCard components